SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Design

 \name achieves this by replicating the state of the \li proxy servers across multiple replicas ($f+1$ replicas to tolerate up to $f$ failures) using chain replication protocol~\cite{chain-replication}.
-As shown in \cref{fig:chain_replication}, \name maintains staggered chains across a fixed pool of servers, such that each \li server acts as the head node of the chain for the requests it receives.
-Chain replication ensures that all \li replicas in the chain buffer a batch of requests, before the requests are forwarded to \lii servers --- the buffered batches are only cleared when all corresponding acknowledgements are received from the \lii servers.
-As such, as long as any \li replica in the chain is online, the set of buffered batches is available and can be used to retry requests as required, ensuring \cref{inv:batch_atomicity}.
+As shown in Figure~\ref{fig:chain_replication}, \name maintains staggered chains across a fixed pool of physical servers, such that each physical server hosts the head node of a single chain.
+Chain replication ensures that all \li replicas in the chain buffer a batch of queries, before the queries are forwarded to \lii servers---the buffered batches are only cleared when all corresponding acknowledgements are received from the \lii servers.
+As such, as long as any \li replica in the chain is online, the set of buffered batches is available and can be used to retry queries as required, ensuring \cref{inv:batch_atomicity}.

 Since \lii servers store \updatecache partitions, ensuring fault-tolerance for them is crucial for availability, correctness and security.
 As such, \name replicates the \updatecache state for any key across multiple \lii proxy replicas using chain replication, similar to \li servers.